pistonpoek/74th-arena/README.md

 #### Mark animal spawn location
     \function arena_world:animal/[land | water]

+## Adjust data
+The [data packs](#data-packs) set default data that can be adjusted manually.
+Changing data is completly optional, but allows modification of behavior without having to modify the data pack files.
+Data that can be adjusted can be inspected by running the `\data get storage` command.

 ## Additional functions

 Other functions that can be used from the [data packs](#data-packs) include a function to spawn an angry wolf as a threat to the players.